How to Send Money Instantly

 The banking system in countries like the US may push customers to pay high wire fees for fast transfers.
 Luckily, there have been alternatives popping up to fill in the gap.
 P2P transfer apps like Venmo or Zelle have become enormously popular in the US, as they get the job done for a fraction of the cost, making them ideal for smaller domestic transfers.

-The transfer provider will offer a range of options to customers regarding delivery times.
+Money transfer providers like Ria Money Transfer or VertoFX, will offer a range of options to customers regarding delivery times.
 Bank transfers, the traditional way of moving funds, are typically the slowest.
 Depending on the region, domestic transfers can take anywhere from only minutes to 3 days.
 International transfers can take between 1-5 days.
 The time largely depends on the relationship between the two banks.
 It’s a quicker process if the originating bank can communicate with the destination bank directly.
 If there’s a need for intermediary banks to facilitate transactions between two banks, it prolongs the process due to security checks at each stop.

 Other money transfer services, from legacy corporations like Western Union to newer players like Wise, tend to offer a range of payment and deposit options that differ on factors like speed and cost.
 Many of these providers make transfers through their vast banking networks.
 The sender sends the money to the operator’s local bank account, and the operator then moves the currency equivalent to the beneficiary’s bank account.